-But, if we are going to arrive at any conclusive meaning to a phrase that is controversial it would be important to see if there is anything in the immediate context that would lend information to determining the correct meaning of our text in Genesis 6.
+But, back to Genesis.
+If we are going to arrive at any conclusive meaning to a phrase that is controversial it would be important to see if there is anything in the immediate context that would lend information to determining the correct meaning of our text in Genesis 6.